mehrazmorshed/pdf-viewer-polyglots/trunk/readme.txt

 = How to read PDF in different languages? =

-Activate the plugin.
+Activate the plugin and select a language from the settings page.
 That's it.

 == Changelog ==